Weddings On A Budget

-You've found the one, now you have to find the ring.
-Jewellery advertisers would have you believe the rock should cost two months' salary, yet whatever your budget, you can still get your bling for less ker-ching.
+OK, so you're ready to pop the question – first, you have to find the ring.
+Jewellery advertisers would have you believe the rock should cost two months' salary, yet whatever your budget, you can still get your bling for less ker-ching – and you could even find some gems on eBay*.

 These are full of hyper-competitive specialist merchants, which deal in bulk and are usually cheaper than normal high street shops.
 Haggling's a must – see our Haggle on the High Street guide for top tactics.